LaDoodleInTheHat/Password-Cracker/README.md

 - **Security**: This repository is for educational and benchmarking purposes only—do **not** use for unauthorized access. 🔒
 - **Password Length**: Brute-force time grows exponentially.
 For long passwords or large charsets, even GPU mode can take a very long time. ⏳
 - **Logging**: Each successful crack writes a detailed log to `logs/`, including attempts, time, and speed. 📑
+- **Finalisation**: The GPU acceleration hasn't been finalised and could be buggy and not finished.

 ---